Marak/SupremeJSONCompressor/ReadMe.md

  - https://github.com/phretaddin/schemapack
  - https://github.com/colyseus/schema

 `phretaddin/schemapack` is closer solution; however it does not support optional fields or collections of records.
-Even without record support, not having optional fields means we have to send entire message on each request ( which is too much data )
+Even with record support, not having optional fields means we have to send entire message on each request ( which is too much data )

 `colyseus/schema` is a possible option; however, code is tightly coupled to colyseus framework and without Visitor pattern extension is difficult.
 It may have support for nested collections? `colyseus` has a lot of [open issues](https://github.com/colyseus/schema/issues) that look important. `colyseus/schema` is a TypeScript library; while this is neat, there are no literal compression benefits from using TypeScript, so it only adds more complexity to the problem.